 With the trend toward open office layouts, noise distraction at work is accentuated and always represents a big acoustic challenge.
 Sound masking is the most suitable and effective technical solution in open-plan offices.
-When an appropriate masking system, such as Soft dB’s SmartSMS-Net, is used, the sound ambience in the workspace becomes more uniform and muted.
+When an appropriate sound masking system, is used, the sound ambience in the workspace becomes more uniform and muted.
 Distant conversations and other distractions become inaudible.
 The result: employees are less disrupted and can concentrate better.
 As it generally takes 10 to 15 minutes to return to a state of steady concentration after an interruption, their work productivity increases.

 The advantages of sound masking have been the subject of much scientific research.
 From these studies come the numbers that we use today to assess the real costs of these systems in your different office spaces and work environments.